-The Xia Dynasty (2070 BC – 1600 BC) is the first dynasty in China to be described in ancient historical chronicles.
+The Xia Dynasty (2070 BCE – 1600 BCE) is the first dynasty in China to be described in ancient historical chronicles.
 The Records of the Grand Historian and the Classic of Rites say that Yu the Great, the founder of the Xia dynasty, was the grandson of Zhuanxu, one of the legendary “Five Emperors” who were the first rulers of China.

-Prior to the coming of cities and literacy (the hallmarks of Ancient Chinese civilization) major Stone Age farming cultures had grown up in China since the 7th millennium BC.
+Prior to the coming of cities and literacy (the hallmarks of Ancient Chinese civilization), major Stone Age farming cultures had been growing up in China since the 7th millennium BCE.
 One was located in the Yellow River region, the other in the Yangtze region.
-In the Yangtze, an agriculture based on rice cultivation had developed, whilst in the north, the Yellow River region, millet was the main crop.

 The Yellow River region

-By c.
-4000 BC, walled and moated towns had appeared.
-They continued to grow in size.
-In the Yellow River region, what looks very much like primitive Chinese characters had also appeared, inscribed on pottery.
+What looks very much like primitive Chinese characters had also appeared, inscribed on pottery.
 These characters became more complex as time went by.
 Other technical advances included the introduction of the potter’s wheel (sometime after c.
-3500 BC), and the production of high quality jade ornaments (after c.
-2500 BC).
+3500 BCE), and the production of high quality jade ornaments (after c.
+2500 BCE).
 Finds of luxury grave goods and the remains of large and complex buildings show that a wealthy ruling elite stood out from the population at large.

-Most of the history of Chinese civilization, including the ancient period, has traditionally been divided into dynasties.
-A dynasty is a line of kings or emperors from a single family, following each other on the throne from generation to generation.
-In Chinese history (in contrast to European history) the succession was, in the overwhelming majority of cases, from father to son.
-This was because, due to the dictates of ancestor worship, it was a ruler’s overriding responsibility to produce a male heir.
-Not to have done so would have been unthinkable.
+Most of the history of Chinese civilization, including the ancient period, has traditionally been divided into dynasties – lines of kings or emperors from a single family, following each other on the throne from generation to generation.

-The situation in ancient China was slightly different, in that for much of the ancient period what would later be known as “Chinese civilization” was only gradually spreading across the area which today we know as “China”.
+During much of the ancient period, what would later be known as “Chinese civilization” was only gradually spreading across the area which today we know as “China”.
 Thus the early dynastic rulers of China are known as kings, rather than emperors.
-It is only after the time of the First Emperor, Qin Shih Huang, who reigned over a united China from 221 BC, that the imperial period of Chinese history began.
+It is only after the time of the First Emperor, who reigned over a united China from 221 BCE, that the imperial period of Chinese history began.